 Teeth whitening with braces is technically possible but rarely recommended by orthodontists due to uneven results.
 Examine how brackets physically block bleaching agents and waste product.
-Understand why teeth whitening with braces creates problematic outcomes and when timing whitening treatment produces optimal results instead.
+Understand why teeth whitening creates problematic outcomes and when timing whitening treatment produces optimal results instead.

-Why teeth whitening with braces creates problems
+Why teeth whitening with braces creates problems?

 Metal or ceramic brackets bonded to tooth surfaces create covered areas that bleaching agents cannot reach.
 When someone attempts teeth whitening with braces, the exposed enamel lightens while sections beneath brackets remain their original shade.
 Once the orthodontist removes brackets, distinct darker squares appear-creating a checkerboard effect requiring additional whitening to correct.